-Piano.-Simple solo numbers and Kuhlau Sonatinas.
+PIANO .- Simple solo numbers and Kuhlau Sonatinas.

-- 1. Technique.-As stated above. - 2.
-Unmemorized.-The six vocalises offered. - Memorized Repertoire.-One of the easier operatic arias and one of the easier oratorio arias.
+1. Technique.- As stated above.

+Memorized Repertoire.-One operatic aria and one oratorio aria.
 Eight songs must be offered, six of which may be in English with others in at least two foreign languages.
 Candidates must prepare one number unaided.

-Technique.-Facility, flexibility and smoothness of voice stressed.
+TECHNIQUE.-Facility, flexibility and smoothness of voice stressed.
 Major, minor and chromatic scales.
 Arpeggios.
 Embellishments.
 Advanced problems in diction and tone.
+Vocalises at the discretion of the teacher.